Miro-n1/archipelago_manuals/Pokémon Legends Arceus/Readme.txt

 - Swimming Pokémon logically require Basculegion, even if they could be caught from land.
 - Space-Time Distortions are in logic with their items.
 Check your Pokédex to see what's available without them.
 - Mass outbreaks are not considered in logic.
 They are a progressive item for each region, unlocking mass outbreaks, then massive mass outbreaks.
 Don't use them if ignoring logic is discouraged in your game.
+- You can catch Pokémon in fights, but you shouldn't do this to go out of logic.

 This map can help find Pokémon: https://altissimo1.github.io/Pokemon%20Locations/Main.html

-Please message me in discord (miro.name) if you find any mistakes or have questions and suggestions.
+Please message me in discord (@miro.name) if you find any mistakes or have questions and suggestions.

 Version History: